Punic Wars: Course

-Much of the First Punic War was fought on, or in the waters near, Sicily.
-Away from the coasts its hilly and rugged terrain made manoeuvring large forces difficult and so encouraged defensive strategies.
-Land operations were largely confined to raids, sieges and interdiction; in 23 years of war on Sicily there were only two full-scale pitched battles.
+Much of the First Punic War was fought on or in the waters near Sicily.
+Away from the coasts its hilly and rugged terrain made manoeuvring large forces difficult, which encouraged defensive strategies.
+Land operations were largely confined to raids, sieges and interdiction; in twenty-three years of war on Sicily there were only two full-scale pitched battles.

 Sicily, 264–257 BC

-The war began with the Romans gaining a foothold on Sicily at Messana (modern Messina) in 264BC.
-They then pressed Syracuse, the only significant independent power on the island, into allying with them and laid siege to Carthage's main base at Akragas on the south coast.
-A Carthaginian army of 50,000 infantry, 6,000 cavalry and 60 elephants attempted to lift the siege in 262 BC, but was badly defeated at the battle of Akragas.
-That night the Carthaginian garrison escaped and the Romans seized the city and its inhabitants, selling 25,000 of them into slavery.
+The spark that ignited the First Punic War in 264 BC was the issue of control of the independent Sicilian city-state of Messana (modern Messina), with the Romans gaining control of the city and a foothold on Sicily at the battle of Messana.
+They then pressed Syracuse, the only substantial independent power on the island, into allying with them and laid siege to Carthage's main base, Agrigentum (modern Agrigento) on the south coast.
+A Carthaginian army of 50,000 infantry, 6,000 cavalry and 60 elephants attempted to lift the siege in 262 BC, but was badly defeated at the battle of Agrigentum.
+The Carthaginian garrison escaped during the night after the battle and the Romans seized the city and its inhabitants, selling 25,000 of them into slavery.